logdarkmatter/ES-2022-20224/lab7/README.md

 3. Now you must design **3 method logic diagrams** that represent a specific CRUD operation in or system;
     * CRUD examples:
         * Search data like Clients, Reservations, trips, etc;
-        * Save or Upadate data like clients, reservations, trips etc;
+        * Save or Update data like clients, reservations, trips etc;
         * Delete data like client, reservations, trips, etc.
 4. Please ensure that in our 3 diagrams you have enough Lifelines (e.g: 4); Self Messages to represent functions in certain object, and fragments like alt or loop.
 5. After concluding your diagrams, export them as a PNG and import the image into our new card "Sequence Diagrams".